wagerfield/onno/docs/utils.md

 ### `get`

 Resolves a value at a given `path` within a `lookup` object or array.
 Path values can be in string format using dot syntax like `"foo.bar.1"` or an array of path keys like `["foo", "bar", 1]`.
+Resolved values can be inverted by prefixing the `path` with a negative sign.
 Lookup arrays can contain alias objects.

 ```js
 const theme = {